nitishspatkar/nitishspatkar.github.io/README.md

 I am currently a research associate at FHNW (University of Applied Sciences and Arts, Northwestern Switzerland) in the [Institute for Interactive Technologies](https://www.fhnw.ch/en/about-fhnw/schools/school-of-engineering/institutes/institute-for-interactive-technologies).
-I finished my Ph.D. from the University of Bern in the Software Composition Group.
+I finished my Ph.D. from the University of Bern in the [Software Composition Group](https://scg.unibe.ch/) under Prof. Oscar Nierstrasz.
 Broadly speaking, I work in the requirements engineering domain, and particularly I am interested in involving various stakeholders in the software development process by providing them a minimum number of tools with the right interfaces.

-Check out my doctoral research thesis, titled [Supporting Multiple Stakeholders in Agile Development](./moldable-requirements.md).<br><br>
+Check out my doctoral research thesis, titled [Supporting Multiple Stakeholders in Agile Development](./moldable-requirements.md).

 ### Academic career